 - Philippe Chochina (RM), whose range includes a vintage Champagne.

-- Gonet-Médeville (RM), has a total of 12 ha of vineyards in eight villages: Le Mesnil-sur-Oger, Oger, Ambonnay, Mareuil-sur-Aÿ, Bisseuil, Billy-le-Grand, Trépail, and Vaudemange.
+- Gonet-Médeville (RM, Facebook page for the entire group), has a total of 12 ha of vineyards in eight villages: Le Mesnil-sur-Oger, Oger, Ambonnay, Mareuil-sur-Aÿ, Bisseuil, Billy-le-Grand, Trépail, and Vaudemange.
 The same family owns Château Gilette in Sauternes and other producers, and expanded to Champagne in 2000.
 Cuvée Théophile is a vintage Champagne composed of 60% Chardonnay and 40% Pinot Noir from Le Mesnil-sur-Mesnil and Ambonnay (refers to the 2000 vintage).
 Ambonnay La Grand Ruelle is a vineyard-designated vintage Champagne from 100% Pinot Noir, which is oak barrel-vinified.